jsdealy/latin/miscellae/guideToLatinConversation.md

 bondage f

-6. When the question regards two things or two persons, utruni or ne is used in the first mem- ber, and an before the second. ‘
+6. When the question regards two things or two persons, utruni or ne is used in the first member, and an before the second. ‘

 Guatulerne tibi, an timeam?
 Cic.